MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-federated-search.md

 ### Prerequisites for outbound hybrid search
 <a name="BKMK_PrereqsOutbound"> </a>

-Before you can configure SharePoint Server to display hybrid federated search results, you have to complete all the steps in the [Configure hybrid federated search from SharePoint Server to SharePoint Online - roadmap](configure-hybrid-federated-search-sharepoint-serverroadmap.md).
+Before you can configure SharePoint Server to display hybrid federated search results, you have to complete all the steps in the [Configure hybrid federated search from SharePoint Server to SharePoint in Microsoft 365 - roadmap](configure-hybrid-federated-search-sharepoint-serverroadmap.md).
 You must also do the following:

 - Perform at least one crawl in the SharePoint Server deployment, so that there is content in the SharePoint Server search index.
-(The SharePoint Online content must also be crawled, but you don't have to attend to that because SharePoint Online crawls its content automatically.)
-For more information, see [Manage crawling in SharePoint Server](../search/manage-crawling.md).
+(The SharePoint in Microsoft 365 content must also be crawled, but you don't have to attend to that because SharePoint in Microsoft 365 crawls its content automatically.)
+For more info, see [Manage crawling in SharePoint Server](../search/manage-crawling.md).

 - Create an enterprise Search Center in the SharePoint Server deployment by using the Enterprise Search Center template to create a new site collection.
 For more information, see [Create a Search Center site in SharePoint Server](../search/create-a-search-center-site.md).

 ### Prerequisites for inbound hybrid search
 <a name="BKMK_PrereqsInbound"> </a>

-Before you can configure SharePoint Online to display hybrid federated search results, you have to complete all the steps in the [Configure hybrid federated search from SharePoint Online to SharePoint Server - roadmap](configure-hybrid-federated-search-sharepoint-onlineroadmap.md).
+Before you can configure SharePoint in Microsoft 365 to display hybrid federated search results, you have to complete all the steps in the [Configure hybrid federated search from SharePoint in Microsoft 365 to SharePoint Server - roadmap](configure-hybrid-federated-search-sharepoint-onlineroadmap.md).

 In addition, you have to perform at least one crawl in the SharePoint Server deployment, so that there is content in the SharePoint Server search index.
-(The SharePoint Online content must also be crawled, but you don't have to attend to that because SharePoint Online crawls its content automatically.)
-For more information, see [Manage crawling in SharePoint Server](../search/manage-crawling.md).
+(The SharePoint in Microsoft 365 content must also be crawled, but you don't have to attend to that because SharePoint in Microsoft 365 crawls its content automatically.)
+For more info, see [Manage crawling in SharePoint Server](../search/manage-crawling.md).

 ## Planning considerations for hybrid federated search
 <a name="BKMK_PlanningConsiderations"> </a>